AgentGA: Evolving Code Solutions in Agent-Seed Space: Extended Algorithm Details

 \subsection{\hedge{} Bounds Enforcement}

-Before applying floors and ceilings, the implementation aggregates parent-child gains by observed operator and computes the operator-level mean improvement $\bar{\Delta}_k$.
+The bounded \hedge{} update has three stages: (i) compute per-operator rewards from parent-child gains, (ii) update weights in log space, and (iii) enforce floor/ceiling bounds with iterative rebalancing.
+The implementation aggregates parent-child gains by observed operator and computes the operator-level mean improvement $\bar{\Delta}_k$.
 If fewer than two operators are observed in an iteration, the \hedge{} update is skipped.

-\paragraph{Rank-Based Rewards.} Instead of raw operator means, we update from ranks:
+\paragraph{Rank-Based Rewards.} Rewards are derived from ranks rather than from raw operator means:

 where $\text{rank}(k) \in \{0, \ldots, |\mathcal{K}_{\text{obs}}|-1\}$ orders observed operators by $\bar{\Delta}_k$.
 The worst operator receives $r=-1$ and the best receives $r=+1$, which reduces sensitivity to metric scale and outliers.